abrad45/jquery.group.js/README.md

 		<span class="set" id="item_1">
 			<p></p>
 			<p></p>
+			<p></p>
 		</span>
 		<span class="set" id="item_2">
 			<p></p>
+			<p></p>
 		</span>
 	</div>

 ## Treatment of Intermingled, Nonselected Elements ##

-If you run the plugin on items which are not sequential or don't share a parent, by default, the plugin will not group them out of their original containers.
-For instance. if you've got this structure:
+If you run the plugin on items which are not sequential or don't share a parent, the plugin will not group them out of their original containers.
+Any siblings of selected items (like the `span` below are ignored).
+For instance. if you've got this HTML structure:

 	<div id="primary-content">
 		<p></p>